 Making Better SEO Reports For Your Clients

 But pulling data is only a means to an end.
-Data exports – especially the scheduled kind – are huge time savers.
-However, the downside to these automatic data pulls is the lack of necessity to go into analytics platforms to “poke around”.
+These are SEO analysis reports after all.
+Sure, data exports – especially the scheduled kind – are huge time savers.
+However, the downside to these automatic data pulls is the lack of necessity to go into analytics platforms to “poke around” and analyze the data.
 Simply put, you need to look for trends, see how data correlates with each other, and investigate why things are (and are not) happening as expected.
 You need to have notes of what you want to check for each month when you pull your reports.
 You need to let data inspire questions and direct you to answers.
 This data is what should be driving your day-to-day optimizations.

 What Is An SEO Report?

 I’m guilty.
 In a past life, I was part of a company that spent so much time – by hand – downloading Omniture reports, copy and pasting cells, customizing charts, running formulas, and beautifying spreadsheets.
 I can make a spreadsheet look like a work of art (though Annie will always have me beat).
 It took 10+ hours a month.
 Looking back, this was a total waste of clients’ money.
 That’s not what we were hired to do, yet we got away with it.
 Granted, I do believe the aesthetics of an attractive report can at least semi-consciously suggest to the recipients your agency has talent and the money to invest in quality output (whereas this “money” may indicate success), but that’s only going to help you for so long.
 It’s like seeing a beautiful deck at a conference presentation – like it or not, it does give the perception of capability.
 This is the marketing industry after all.